Every time you publish a post, you want it to be found on Google more than anything else.

 To make your life easier, I want you to install one simple plugin that will help you track keyword positions on Google easier and faster.
 Above all, it works right from your WordPress dashboard, so you don’t have to go anywhere.

 The plugin’s name is Squirrly.
 This SEO plugin has an inbuilt Google position tracking feature that works right from your WordPress dashboard without you doing anything.
 I’ve talked about Squirrly months before in my SEO plugins post.

 How To Set up SEO Squirrly Plugin to Track Your Blog Posts’ Rankings

 Alternatively, you can also transfer all of your settings (including metadata) from your previous plugin to Squirrly to use as your new plugin.
 The choice is up to you.

 Once you complete installation, activate the plugin by signing up for Squirrly SEO.
 It’s mandatory because you can use Squirrly on one blog with one email at a time in the free plan.

 You’ll need to optimize each of your posts that you want to track on Google SERPs.
-If you are just starting out and have a few posts on your blog, this should be easy.
+If you are just starting and have a few posts on your blog, this should be easy.
 If you have hundreds of posts already, this will take time.

-All your new posts optimized by Squirrly will be tracked automatically, and in a few hours of publishing them, you will start seeing their position on Google SERPs.
+All your new posts optimized by Squirrly will be tracked automatically, and within a few hours of publishing them, you’ll start seeing their position on Google SERPs.
 Simply click on the “see your rank on Google” button in the menu bar to check multiple posts.

 Settings for Automated Tracking & Country Level Tracking